Comune: Overview

 The comune provides essential public services: registry of births and deaths, registry of deeds, and maintenance of local roads and public works.
 Many comuni have a Polizia Comunale (lit.
 'Communal Police'), which is responsible for public order duties.
 The comune also deal with the definition and compliance with the piano regolatore generale (lit. 'general regulator plan'), a document that regulates the building activity within the communal area.

 All communal structures or schools, sports and cultural structures such as communal libraries, theaters, etc. are managed by the comuni.
 Comuni must have their own communal statute and have a climatic and seismic classification of their territory for the purposes of hazard mitigation and civil protection.
-Comuni also deal with the waste management.
+Comuni also deal with waste management.

 It is headed by a mayor (sindaco or sindaca) assisted by a legislative body, the consiglio comunale (lit. 'communal council'), and an executive body, the giunta comunale (lit. 'communal committee').
-The mayor and members of the consiglio comunale are elected together by resident citizens: the coalition of the elected mayor (who needs a relative majority or an absolute majority in the first or second round of voting, depending on the population) gains three fifths of the consiglio's seats.
+The mayor and members of the consiglio comunale are elected together by resident citizens: the coalition of the elected mayor (who needs a relative majority or an absolute majority in the first or second round of voting, depending on the population) gains three-fifths of the consiglio's seats.

-The giunta comunale is chaired by the mayor, who appoints others members, called assessori, one of whom serves as deputy mayor (vicesindaco).
+The giunta comunale is chaired by the mayor, who appoints other members, called assessori, one of whom serves as deputy mayor (vicesindaco).
 The offices of the comune are housed in a building usually called the municipio, or palazzo comunale (lit. 'town hall').